Measuring Active Learning performance in the real world

 By increasing the occurrence of the rare class in the training data, Humanloop helps the model to learn about both classes quickly and so improves overall performance and the speed of learning.

-Reducing labelling costs is only one of the benefits of using an Active Learning Platform
+Reducing labeling costs is only one of the benefits of using an Active Learning Platform

 These data savings are only one of the benefits of using active learning though.
 The other key benefits are the ability to get much master feedback on model performance and have tighter iteration loops so that the time-to-value of building AI systems can be dramatically reduced.
 If you'd like to learn more, we'd love to hear from you!